Our Vetting Process

 • Initial vetting by leadership team

-• Book checked for alignment with Christian worldview (click to view our Statement of Faith), educational value, age and subject appropriateness, and publishing credibility
+• Book checked for core doctrine alignment (click to view our Statement of Faith), educational value, age and subject appropriateness, and publishing credibility

 Step 2: Assign to Vetted Reviewer